 This table does not consider bandwidth requirements for PCs or other devices, which must be provisioned in addition to the IP Phone.
 If there is insufficient bandwidth, symptoms experienced by the IP phone user may include degraded voice quality, slow response, service interruption or loss of service.
 It also does not consider bandwidth requirements for additional applications.
-Please see the section Additional Application Requirements for more information.
+See the Additional Application Requirements section for more information.

-Note: A video call requires 10 to 20 times more bandwidth than a compressed audio call even when configured with the lowest bandwidth settings.
+NOTE: A video call requires 10 to 20 times more bandwidth than a compressed audio call even when configured with the lowest bandwidth settings.